How To Prepare For Black Friday

 Prepare for BF/CM with these tips and fallback setups

 We want you to succeed this Black Friday and Cyber Monday, so now is the time to get your store ready.
-Intuitive Shipping is a mission-critical.
+Intuitive Shipping is a mission-critical app.
 If our servers go down, your store can’t complete sales.

 That’s why we’ve made major investments to ensure stability and performance during peak season.
 As the busiest time of year approaches, you can be confident your partners are prepared to support you.